Causes, Effects and Solutions to Water Scarcity (Water Deficit)

 4. Distance

-There are a number of remote areas throughout the entire world that deal with water scarcity because they just aren’t close to anywhere that has water.
-Areas that are considered deserts or areas that are secluded may not have some sources where the people can get water effectively.
+There are several remote areas throughout the entire world that deal with water scarcity because they just aren’t close to anywhere that has water.
+Areas considered deserts or those secluded may not have some sources where the people living in them can get water effectively.

 5. Drought

-A drought is, in short, an area especially hot and dry, which is not getting enough rainfall to be able to sustain the life that is residing there.
-Some areas are in a perpetual drought, whereas other areas may be dealing with a drought occasionally.
+A drought is, in short, an area that is especially hot and dry, which is not getting enough rainfall to be able to sustain the life that is residing there.
+Some areas are in a perpetual drought, while others experience occasional drought.

-Droughts are common all over the world that may severely lower the groundwater level making it impossible for people to get water from fountains, and there is little that can be done to prevent such things from happening.
+Droughts are common all over the world and may severely lower the groundwater level making it impossible for people to get water from fountains.
+Unfortunately, there’s little that can be done to prevent such things from happening.

 6. Governmental Access

-In some countries, specifically those with dictatorships, the use of water may be strictly controlled by those in power, causing a scarcity for those who may be located in those areas of the world.
-These governments use it as a source of control over those that they are governing, which can be an enormous problem.
+In some countries, specifically those with dictatorships, the use of water may be strictly controlled by those in power, causing a scarcity for those who may be located in such areas of the world.
+These governments use it as a source of control over those they govern, which can be an enormous problem.

 7. Global Warming